-Figure.1. - Lower Lakes Water Level and Total Barrage Release
+Figure 1. - Lower Lakes Water Level and Total Barrage Release

-The 2022-23 Murray River floods discharged massive amounts of nutrients, primarily nitrogen and phosphorus, along with organic carbon, from the Murray-Darling Basin floodplains into the Southern Ocean.
+The 2022-23 Murray River floods discharged massive amounts of nutrients, primarily nitrogen and phosphorus, along with organic carbon, herbicides and other farm chemicals, from the Murray-Darling Basin floodplains into the Southern Ocean.
+Official estimates of the quantities of nutrients discharged in the 2022/23 floods are that 30 times the average quantities of nutrients discharged in an average year were discharged during this single flood event.

-Satellite imagery has identified that much of this nutrient rich flood waters were carried by prevailing ocean currents through Backstairs passage and into Gulf St Vincents and possibly into Spencer Gulf (See Fig. 2. - Murry Mouth during the Murray River Floods of 2022/23).
+Satellite imagery has identified that much of this nutrient rich flood waters were carried by prevailing ocean currents through Backstairs passage and into Gulf St Vincents and possibly into Spencer Gulf (See Fig. 2. - Murray Mouth during the Murray River Floods of 2022/23).

-The Murray-Darling Basin (MDB) is Australia's largest river system and is one of the world's largest river basin.
+The Murray-Darling Basin (MDB) is Australia's largest river system and is one of the world's largest river basins.
 The Murray-Darling Basin, covering 14% of the Australian continent (over 1 million sq km), providing water for 2.4 million people, and supporting 40% of Australia's agricultural output, including significant portions of its fruits, cotton, and wine grapes and more recently almonds (See Fig.3. - The Murray-Darling River Basin).